php-fig-rectified/psr2r-sniffer/docs/README.md

 ## Documentation on the sniffer itself
 This uses and extends [squizlabs/PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer/).

+Runs on all OS, tested on Unix and Windows.

 ## Sniffers available
 The following sniffers are bundles together with `PSR-2-R` already, but you can also use them standalone/separately in any way you like.